hwixley/WYX-CLI/.github/README.md

 1. `repo`: go to the respective GitHub repository url on the default branch from your current directory
 2. `branch`: go to the respective GitHub repository url on the current branch from your current directory
+3. `prs`: go to the Pull Requests page for the respective GitHub repository url from your current directory
+3. `actions`: go to the Action Workflows page for the respective GitHub repository url from your current directory
+4. `issues`: go to the Issues page for the respective GitHub repository url from your current directory
-3. `profile`: go to your GitHub profile
+5. `profile`: go to your GitHub profile
-4. `org <myorg?>`: go to the specified url of the GitHub organization
+6. `org <myorg?>`: go to the specified url of the GitHub organization
-5. `help`: go to the wix-cli GitHub Pages url for documentation
+7. `help`: go to the wix-cli GitHub Pages url for documentation

 ### Data for Custom Scripting Logic